REVRBE/imgui-cheat-loader/README.md

   ❌ Add so it specifies how many login tries the user has left before cooldown.

+  ❌ Re-write imgui base so it's DX11 instead of DX9.

 <h3>Ways to avoid database breaches</h3>

 Use a secure database password (it can be up to 128 characters - maybe even change it regularly)